m3o/blog.m3o.com/_posts/2021-12-23-launching-m3o-apps.md

 ## Apps API

 Apps are central to all that we do.
 It's the main way we've come to consume services, and there's no limit to the number of App deployment platforms we have.
-DigitalOcean, Heroku, AWS, Render, the list goes on and one.
+DigitalOcean, Heroku, AWS, Render, the list goes on and on.
 Yet for us it still felt like app deployment was really something falling short, either being super opinionated and entirely restricted or incredibly complex and difficult to use from an API.